Your Ultimate Guide to Forex Risk & Money Management - Forex Risk 101

 2. That winners are always bigger than losers

-Though risk to reward does not directly help to reduce risk, it does help to manage your account balance and add more logic to what you are doing.
+Even though risk to reward doesn't directly help to reduce risk, it does help to manage your account balance and add more logic to what you are doing.

 Risk reward is usually expressed in ratio of 1 risk to the potential reward.
 As an example, 1:3 being 1 risk to 3 reward.

-If you fund an account with more that you are willing to lose, then you are risking too much.
+If you fund an account with more than you are willing to lose, then you are risking too much.

 The full account balance with your broker is always at risk, especially if you are not being strict with position sizing and using high leverage.
 Only fund what you are willing to lose, as there is a chance you will lose it all!